Primordial black holes from an inflationary potential valley

 Instead, ``acceleration" of the inflaton may also amplify the perturbations.
-In Refs. \cite{Kefala:2020xsx,Dalianis:2021iig,Inomata:2021uqj,Inomata:2021tpx,Cai:2021zsp,Boutivas:2022qtl}, the authors provide some examples of inflation with step features which seem to accelerate the inflaton and suppress the power spectrum.
+In Refs. \cite{Kefala:2020xsx,Dalianis:2021iig,Inomata:2021uqj,Inomata:2021tpx,Cai:2021zsp,Boutivas:2022qtl}, the authors provide some examples of inflation with step features that seem to accelerate the inflaton and suppress the power spectrum.
 However, the perturbations can still be amplified due to the USR phase right after the acceleration, provided that the width and height of the steps are appropriate.
-Ref. \cite{Inomata:2021tpx} also pointed out that steps of smooth functions would lead to strong coupling of the perturbations during transition, thus only piecewise functions could generate PBHs successfully.
+Reference \cite{Inomata:2021tpx} also pointed out that steps of smooth functions would lead to strong coupling of the perturbations during transition, thus only piecewise functions could generate PBHs successfully.
 Another mechanism of interesting is the sound speed resonance \cite{Cai:2018tuh,Chen:2020uhe}, in which the sound speed oscillates so that the perturbations possess resonance effect and the power spectrum is enhanced on certain scales.
-Besides, one may also consider non-standard theories like modified gravity \cite{Barrow:1996jk,Fu:2019ttf}, inflation driven by non-canonical field \cite{Ozsoy:2018flq,Kamenshchik:2018sig,Lin:2020goi,Yi:2020cut,Gao:2020tsa,Solbi:2021wbo,Gao:2021vxb}, inflation with intermediate non-inflationary phase \cite{Fu:2020lob}, etc.
+Besides, one may also consider inflation with bumps \cite{Mishra:2019pzq,Zheng:2021vda}, nonstandard theories like modified gravity \cite{Barrow:1996jk,Drees:2019xpp,Fu:2019ttf,Kawai:2021edk}, inflation driven by noncanonical field \cite{Ozsoy:2018flq,Kamenshchik:2018sig,Lin:2020goi,Yi:2020cut,Gao:2020tsa,Solbi:2021wbo,Gao:2021vxb}, inflation with intermediate noninflationary phase \cite{Fu:2020lob}, etc.